 That's what companies around the world are hearing about Mississippi.
 They're not listening to those who try to say we're not a good place to do business.
+They want to hear about the work being done by people like you, who have demonstrated how business can be done in the state.

 In our region, we are blessed with good people, good resources and good hearts.
 The combination of these three blessings gives us the tools to create our own opportunities.